bluedragon1221/papa_stories/md/03_Adventures_on_Black_Cap_Mountain.md

 ---
 title: Adventures on Black Cap Mountain
+lesson: Example of prayer, confirm your love to others
 ---

 I was born in a dusty little desert town in Southern Oregon called